 Dr David Slattery has extensive experience in complex hip surgery, with specialisations in minimally invasive muscle sparing hip replacement and hip arthroscopy.
 Central to his practice is patient communication – to that end, Dr Slattery has prepared this article outlining a few key points about post-operative

 Hip replacement is major surgery, requiring a careful and considered approach to ensure the best and speediest path to recovery.
-Regardless of what stage
+Regardless

 Recent advances in technology are changing the way many orthopaedic surgeons – including Dr David Slattery – are conducting common procedures.
 Key amongst these is the rise in the use of robotic knee replacement as an option for patients suffering from various forms of arthritis as well as other conditions.
 But what is it, and is it right for your condition?